-National legislation known as the Spatial Planning and Land Use Management Act 16 of 2013 (SPLUMA) was promulgated to empower all municipalities in South Africa to enact by-laws with regards to town planning, land use and development in their jurisdictions, applicable to commercial, residential, industrial, recreational, tribal, farm and even state land properties.
+National legislation known as the Spatial Planning and Land Use Management Act 16 of 2013 (SPLUMA) was promulgated to empower all municipalities in South Africa to enact by-laws with regards to town planning, land use and development in their jurisdictions, applicable to the transfer of immovable property (commercial, residential, industrial, recreational, tribal, farm and even state land properties).

 One of the foremost consequences of the Act has been that before a transfer of property is effected legally, a certificate according to SPLUMA must be issued by the relevant local authority to certify that all land use and development provisions have been complied with.

-For example, in Mbombela, the office of the Deeds Registrar issued a directive in 2016 that such certificate in required before any transfer can be effected as according to section 70 of its SPLUM by-Laws.
+For example, in Mbombela, the office of the Deeds Registrar issued a directive in 2016 that such certificate in required before any transfer can be effected as according to section 70 of its own SPLUMA by-laws.

 However, other municipalities did and still do not have specific mention of the issuing of this certificate when transfers are done, except that they require a certificate which seems to certify more or less the same.